hanifanmoha/hanifanmoha.github.io/data/blog-posts/why-golang-structured-like-that.md

 }
 ```

-And in main function, lets initialize the user map data
+And in the main function, let's initialize the user map data
 ```
 func NewHardCodedRepository() *HardCodedRepository {
 	userMap := make(map[string]User)